TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 	3. Pause to ask questions about section 2.
 		*	What happened when you typed in a?
 		*	What do you think that error message mean?
-		*	String: a data type, characters surrounded in single or double quotes.
+		*	*String*: a data type, characters surrounded in single or double quotes.
-	4. Pause to ask qeustions about section 3.
+	4. Pause to ask questions about section 3.
 		*	What was the difference between the two inputs?
 		*	Strings can be combined using plus sign.
 		*	What do you think the error message means?